stamen/dwsd/README.md

 Jump over to CartoDB again: how do projections work here?

 What happens if we make it _think_ the data is in one projection, but it's really in another?

+With [the right PostGIS query](https://mappingmashups.carto.com/viz/2421c766-1305-11e6-a981-0ecd1babdde5/public_map) we are able to use raster tiles in non-Mercator projections!
+Just don't try to overlay them with any other raster maps!

 # Act II and a half